-After acceptance into the DPH program, the DPH office will ensure that the student is registered with the university.
+After acceptance into the DPH program, communication through Graduate Studies should enable the student to register with the university.
 After being registered, the student should be able to register for classes.
 Contact the DPH office if you have trouble with this process or have questions.